alperozisik/dockerLab/README.md

 ```
 That will map whatever files are in the `/some/content` folder on the host to `/usr/share/nginx/html` in the container.

-The `:ro` attribute is making the host volume read-only, making sure the container cannot edit the files on the host.
+The `:ro` attribute is making the host volume read-only, making sure the container cannot edit the files on the host.
 Try to do the following:

 Try to create a file in `/some/content`.
 You can use the command pwd (Print working directory) to display where you are.